martinwesley/AI-Natural-Language-model/README.md

 # AI-Natural-Language-model
-Tensorflow natural language recognition and gives answer to the qquestion asked
+Tensorflow natural language recognition and gives answer to the question asked